MazontheMoon/coddy-java/README.md

 ## August

+### 19 - Ancient Mesopotamian Land Value Calculator

+Create a function named calculateLandValue that receives plotDimensions and soilQuality as its parameters.

+In ancient Mesopotamia, land value was determined by the size of the plot and the quality of the soil.
+Your task is to create a function that calculates the total value of multiple land plots based on these factors.

+The function should iterate through the array of plot dimensions, calculate the area of each plot, and then multiply it by the soil quality rating to determine its value.
+Finally, it should return the sum of all plot values.

+Parameters:

+plotDimensions (int[]): An array where each pair of consecutive elements represents the length and width of a land plot in cubits.
+For example, [10, 20, 15, 30] represents two plots: one with dimensions 10x20 and another with 15x30. soilQuality (int): An integer between 1 and 10 representing the quality of the soil for all plots.
+The function returns an integer representing the total value of all land plots combined.

+Note: Ensure that you handle the array correctly, processing each pair of dimensions.
+The total number of elements in the plotDimensions array will always be even.

 ### 18 - River Color Blending Simulation

 Create a function named simulateRiverColorBlending that receives riverSurface, rainfallCycles, and sedimentColors as its parameters.